valentina-s/UNGDC/docs/LIWC_modeling.md

 1. Authoritarian states invoke the term sovereignty as a justification to controversial agendas.
 Observable implication of this is that authoritarian states will show high score of insecurity when invoking the sovereignty principle.

 	H1: Among the speeches that mention the word "sovereignty," the higher the "v2x_polyarchy" score is for the speaker country, the higher its insecurity sentiment scores are.
 A list of insecurity sentiments that are operationzalized in LIWC are emo_neg, emo_anx, emo_anger, emo_sad, conflict, lack, fulfill, fatigue, risk, power.

+	H2: Authoritarian states should show higher level of insecurity scores when they are the agent of the main predicate that relates to sovereignty. (this is for the semantic label analysis)

+2. Authoritarian states invoke the term sovereignty more frequently than democracies when there is an external shock of democratization efforts.
+Speciic temporal interventions are - Hong Kong democratization protest, Arab Spring in 2011.

+	H3: Following Difference-in-Difference estimation, I expect an increased use of the term "sovereignty" by authoritarian states after democratization shocks.

+	- This is actuall quite counter-intuitive because sovereignty can be framed as the society's right to choose its own sovereign leader.
+If this hypothesis is affirmed, then it shows that authoritarian states impose a different meaning on the soveriegnty principle.